Chris-On-PC/Log-Analysis/README.md

 ## Getting Started

 You will need PostgreSQL to run the Python code for this project.
 Udacity provided a Linux virtual machine (VM) configuration that already contains the PostgreSQL database software.
 The software consist of:
- Markup : * The VirtualBox VM environment
+ * The VirtualBox VM environment
  * The Vagrant configuration program

 The database for this project was also provided by Udacity, newsdata.sql, and should be placed the vagrant directory, which is shared with your virtual machine.

-###Starting your VirtualBox
+### Starting your VirtualBox

 To start your virtual machine run "vagrant up" from inside your vagrant directory.
 Once the procedure has completed, log into it with vagrant ssh.
 You will then need to navigate to the shared vagrant directory "cd \vagrant"